 The cloud is having a measurable impact on business – IT departments are migrating to cloud services in order to take advantage of faster time-to-market, reduced operational costs, and reduced IT spending and maintenance costs.
 In addition, employees are rapidly adopting cloud services to help them do their jobs with greater mobility.
 Productivity is soaring, and this interconnectivity has given rise to a new economy: the cloud economy.

 The seventh installment of our quarterly Cloud Adoption and Risk (CAR) Report presents a hard data-based analysis of enterprise cloud usage.
-With cloud usage data from over 17 million enterprise employees spanning all major verticals, this report is the industry’s most comprehensive and authoritative source of information on how employees are using cloud services.
+With cloud usage data from over 17 million enterprise employees spanning all major verticals using the Skyhigh CASB platform, this report is the industry’s most comprehensive and authoritative source of information on how employees are using cloud services.
 And, this latest edition expands its scope to include the risk to enterprises from business partners connected through the cloud.

 You can download the full report here.
 In addition to popular recurring features such as the Top 20 Enterprise Cloud Services and the Ten Fastest-Growing Applications, the latest report contains several eye-opening findings including the extent of cyber risk from partner connections.
 View the slideshow below for more highlights from the report.